 All camps can list their programs on ACA's Find a Camp.
 Camps that are accredited are shown with the accreditation logo and move to the top of the list on Find A Camp.

 Membership dues for camps start at $350 and increase on a sliding scale based on the camp's budget.
 Any camp interested in applying for accredition pays from a different fee table.
 See full pricing information.

 No. There is a clear separation between membership and the service of accreditation.
 Camps are not required to sign a statement of minimum practices on joining ACA.
-A welcome packet will be provided to each new camp with lots of information for the camp, including information about minimum practices for camp and youth programs (as identified by ACA’s National Standards Commission).
-Learn more about minimum practices.

 How Is a Camp That Is a Member Different from an Accredited Camp?

 A member camp has joined ACA and enjoys the benefits of networking, developing its staff and program, and being part of the larger camp community.
 Member camps may prepare for and are encouraged to pursue the voluntary accreditation process, if they choose.